eltonfontesptlv/poc-flyway/README.md

 ## Environment variables

-To run this project, you will need to add the following environment variables to your application.yml
+To run this project you need to create a .env configuration file by adding/filling in the variables below

 ```bash
 FLYWAY_DRIVE